 It provides a lot of power and the convenience of not having to wrestle with a cord as you would with an electric edger.
 The 79 CC four-stroke engine is very capable of creating clean lines around larger yards.
 It has adjustable front and rear wheels to help it hop curbs, so all corners are well-manicured.

 Related: How to Fix Tire Ruts in Lawn

 Besides, you don’t have to mix oil with gasoline for this to function properly.
 Although this model does not have a push-button start, it comes with an easy pull start.
 The three nine-inch triangular blades can be adjusted to five different depth positions to recheck cutting depth of two and a half inches.

 The blade can also be adjusted 15 degrees left or right for bevel edging.
 It has a well-made metal frame and the blade guard ensures the ability to protect your edger for whatever your yard throws its way.
 One of the easiest ways to keep your guard looking sharp is to invest in a quality edger, whether your yard is larger, small, minimal landscaped, or filled with flower beds.

 - Worx Electric Lawn Edger

-This edger is not just a power edger and trencher, but it also rivals the performance of professional tools and giving a clean, neat lawn edge against flower beds and hard surfaces.
-It is a three position blade depth adjustment that’s fast and deep at 4,700 revolutions per minute, and can cut at one, one and a quarter or one and a half inches depending on the task at hand.
+This edger is not just a power edger and trencher, but it also rivals the performance of professional tools and gives a clean, neat lawn edge against flower beds and hard surfaces.
+It is a three-position blade depth adjustment that’s fast and deep at 4,700 revolutions per minute and can cut at one, one, and a quarter or one and a half inches depending on the task at hand.

 This edge weighs 27.73 pounds and its product dimensions are 26 inches long, 20 inches wide and 12 inches high when assembled.
-One of the good things about this electric lawn edger is that even if you’re not mechanically-inclined, all the features and edging guidelines are simple to follow, and so it’s easy to use and smooth.
+One of the good things about this electric lawn edger is that even if you’re not mechanically inclined, all the features and edging guidelines are simple to follow, so it’s easy to use and smooth.

 Related: Best Temperature to Mow Grass